-pseudo_count add 1 to all counts if TRUE (default pseudo_count = FALSE).

-contrast character vector with exactly, three elements: a string indicating the name of factor whose levels are the conditions to be compared, the name of the level of norm name of the normalization method to use in the differential abundance analysis.
+pseudo_count add 1 to all counts if TRUE (default pseudo_count = FALSE). contrast character vector with exactly, three elements: a string indicating the name of factor whose levels are the conditions to be compared, the name of the level of interest, and the name of the other level. norm name of the normalization method to use in the differential abundance analysis.
 Choose between the native edgeR normalization methods, such as TMM, TMMwsp, RLE, upperquartile, posupperquartile, or none.
-Alternatively (only for advanced users), if norm is equal to "ratio", "poscounts", or "iterate" from norm_DESeq2, "CSS" from norm_CSS, or "TSS" from norm_TSS, the scaling factors are automatically transformed into normalization factors.
-If custom factors are supplied, make sure they are compatible with edgeR normalization factors.

-verbose an optional logical value.
-If TRUE, information about the steps of the algorithm
+Alternatively (only for ad- vanced users), if norm is equal to "ratio", "poscounts", or "iterate" from norm_DESeq2, "CSS" from norm_CSS, or "TSS" from norm_TSS, the scaling factors are auto- matically transformed into normalization factors.
+If custom factors are supplied, make sure they are compatible with edgeR normalization factors. verbose an optional logical value.
+If TRUE, information about the steps of the algorithm is printed.
+Default verbose = TRUE.